Human Body

 B. Peripheral Nervous System (PNS)

 The PNS is a large network of nerves that connects the CNS to all parts of the body.
 It is made up of 12 pairs of cranial nerves (from the brain) and 31 pairs of spinal nerves (from the spinal cord).
-Think of it as the body's wiring system — it creates a communication network between the CNS and all body parts.
+Think of it as the body's wiring system.

 C. Automatic Nervous System (ANS)

-Some activities happen in our body automatically — like heartbeat, breathing, and digestion.
+Some activities happen automatically — like heartbeat, breathing, and digestion.
 We do not have to think about them.
 The ANS controls these activities.
 It is divided into two opposite systems:

 ⚡ Sympathetic System